AI Use Cases/Financial Services

 The Problem

-Financial institutions operate across fragmented network infrastructure - core banking platforms like Temenos or FIS, payment processors, Bloomberg terminals, and legacy systems that rarely communicate seamlessly.
+Financial institutions operate across fragmented network infrastructure - core banking platforms like Temenos or FIS, payment processors, Bloomberg terminals, and legacy systems that rarely talk to each other.
 IT and Cybersecurity teams manually review thousands of network alerts daily, most of them false positives generated by outdated rule-based detection systems.
-Compliance officers demand forensic evidence for every anomaly, yet examiners from the OCC and FDIC increasingly scrutinize how institutions detect and respond to suspicious activity.
-Manual alert triage consumes 40-60% of analyst time, leaving critical threats unexamined and creating audit gaps that regulators flag during examinations.
+Compliance officers demand audit-grade evidence for every anomaly, yet examiners from the OCC and FDIC increasingly scrutinize how institutions detect and respond to suspicious activity.
+Manual alert triage consumes most of the analyst week, leaving critical threats unexamined and creating audit gaps that regulators flag during examinations.

 Revenue & Operational Impact

-The operational impact is measurable and painful.
-A mid-sized regional bank processes 15,000+ network alerts weekly but investigates fewer than 200 due to resource constraints.
-False-positive rates exceed 85% on legacy detection systems, eroding analyst credibility and slowing legitimate threat response from days to weeks.
+The operational impact is painful.
+Alert volume runs far beyond what any security team can actually investigate, so triage becomes a lottery.
+On legacy rule-based systems, the overwhelming majority of alerts are false positives - which erodes analyst credibility and slows legitimate threat response from days to weeks.
 When a genuine breach signal gets buried in noise, the institution faces not only financial loss but also regulatory enforcement actions, mandatory breach disclosure costs, and reputational damage that directly impacts customer acquisition and retention.

 Why Generic Tools Fail